 These components will be examined in more detail as different aspects of the system are described with respect to the different systems, features, and functionality that each system provides.

 From this basic overview and structure of Tungsten Replicator, the replicator allows for a number of different topologies and solutions that replicate information between different services.
-Straightforward replication topologies, such as master/slave are easy to understand with the basic concepts described above.
+Straightforward replication topologies, such as Primary/Replica are easy to understand with the basic concepts described above.
 More complex topologies use the same core components.
-For example, multi-master topologies make use of the global transaction ID to prevent the same statement or row data being applied to a data server multiple times.
+For example, Composite Active/Active topologies make use of the global transaction ID to prevent the same statement or row data being applied to a data server multiple times.
 Fan-in topologies allow the data from multiple data servers to be combined into one data server.